Your perfect Maui itinerary and Photographic Travel Guide

 MY Maui ITINERARY

-If you’re flying from the East, you should use the jet-lag to your advantage and visit the sights that require early starts.
-Mix some hiking into the beach hopping and you’ve got yourself a perfect mix of active/slow travel.
+If you’re flying from the East, you should use the jet-lag to your advantage and start your trip by visiting the sights that require early starts.

 Day 1: Haleakala Crater